 – Failure to Follow rules or instructions of staff

 If behaviors are problematic, Yushi-Con staff reserves the right to take action.
 Respect your fellow community members (attendees, guests, volunteers, security, and staff), and treat them as how you would want to be treated.

 Yushi-Con will not tolerate any harassment on the convention premises.
 This policy applies to all attendees, guests, volunteers, security, and staff.

-Harassment is generally defined as unwanted behavior that creates an intimidating, offensive, and/or hostile environment for the person being targeted.
+Harassment is generally defined by the target/victim as unwanted behavior that creates an intimidating, offensive, and/or hostile environment.
 It can be physical or psychological.
 If someone tells you that your comments or behavior are unwelcome, you need to stop immediately.
 If that person tells you to leave them alone, you need to cease contact.
 Failure to do so is considered harassment.

-First and foremost, Cosplay does NOT equal consent.
-Any inappropriate behavior toward cosplayers observed by Yushi-Con staff will be met with action immediately per harassment penalty guidelines.
+First and foremost, any inappropriate behavior toward cosplayers observed by Yushi-Con staff will be met with action immediately per harassment penalty guidelines.

 Harassment includes offensive comments related to gender, sexual orientation, gender identity, disability, physical appearance, body size, race, religion, intimidation, stalking, following, harassing photography or recording, Repeated texting, phone calls, or emails, after being told to stop, inappropriate physical contact, inappropriate/non-consensual sexual attention, and any persistent action that creates a hostile environment for the person or persons being targeted.

 Participants who are requested to stop any behavior are expected to do so immediately, otherwise immediate penalties will result dependent upon the severity of the action.
 These penalties include: